prinzy1999/urban-bike-demand-analysis/README.md

 The script performs the data validation, exploratory analysis, model fitting, evaluation, and generation of the figures and tables used in this repository.

+## Conclusion

+This project demonstrates an end-to-end statistical analysis of hourly bike-sharing demand, from data validation and exploratory analysis through regression modelling and out-of-sample evaluation.

+The regression models substantially improved predictive performance compared with the mean baseline, with the Full MLR achieving an RMSE of 102.747 and an R² of 0.668 on the held-out test set.
+Stepwise regression produced effectively identical performance, while LASSO produced very similar results.

+The analysis also highlighted limitations of the linear modelling approach, particularly at higher demand levels.
+Overall, the Full MLR is retained as the main interpretable regression benchmark rather than being treated as substantially superior to the alternative regression approaches.

 ## Limitations

 This project has several limitations that should be considered when interpreting the results: